There are two ways to add new functions to MySQL:

 modify the data in a query before it is sent to the client.
 The modification

-can be done on row-by-row or GROUP BY
+can be done on row-by-row or GROUP BY level.

 We have created an example procedure in MySQL Version 3.23 to show you what can be done.